 What does breast lift surgery involve?

 Breast lift surgery is typically an outpatient procedure and does not require a hospital stay.
 General anesthesia will be used during breast lift surgery to minimize discomfort.
 Incisions might be made around the areola, vertically down from the breast crease, or horizontally along the breast crease.
-Dr. Appel might lift and reshape underlying breast tissue, re-position or re-size the areola, or remove excess skin to improve elasticity.
+Our surgeons might lift and reshape underlying breast tissue, re-position or re-size the areola, or remove excess skin to improve elasticity.

-Dr. Appel might want you to have a mammogram, or a breast X-ray, before surgery depending on your family history, age and other factors.
+Our surgeons might want you to have a mammogram, or a breast X-ray, before surgery depending on your family history, age and other factors.